Verso Co. (NYSE:VRS) Expected to Post Earnings of $0.91 Per Share

-Analysts expect Verso Co.
-(NYSE:VRS) to announce earnings of $0.91 per share for the current quarter, Zacks Investment Research reports.
+Wall Street brokerages expect that Verso Co.
+(NYSE:VRS) will report earnings per share (EPS) of $0.91 for the current quarter, Zacks Investment Research reports.
 Two analysts have issued estimates for Verso’s earnings.
 The lowest EPS estimate is $0.68 and the highest is $1.13.
-Verso reported earnings per share of ($1.84) during the same quarter last year, which would suggest a positive year over year growth rate of 149.5%.
-The business is scheduled to issue its next earnings results on Thursday, February 24th.
+Verso reported earnings per share of ($1.84) during the same quarter last year, which suggests a positive year over year growth rate of 149.5%.
+The business is expected to issue its next earnings report on Thursday, February 24th.

-On average, analysts expect that Verso will report full-year earnings of $0.14 per share for the current fiscal year.
-For the next financial year, analysts anticipate that the company will report earnings of $2.24 per share, with EPS estimates ranging from $0.38 to $4.09.
-Zacks Investment Research’s earnings per share averages are a mean average based on a survey of sell-side analysts that that provide coverage for Verso.
+On average, analysts expect that Verso will report full-year earnings of $0.14 per share for the current year.
+For the next year, analysts anticipate that the business will post earnings of $2.24 per share, with EPS estimates ranging from $0.38 to $4.09.
+Zacks’ earnings per share averages are an average based on a survey of sell-side research analysts that that provide coverage for Verso.

-Verso (NYSE:VRS) last issued its earnings results on Friday, November 5th.
-The basic materials company reported $1.96 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.71 by $1.25.
-The business had revenue of $339.00 million during the quarter, compared to analysts’ expectations of $340.70 million.
-Verso had a negative net margin of 8.39% and a positive return on equity of 1.84%.
+Verso (NYSE:VRS) last issued its quarterly earnings results on Friday, November 5th.
+The basic materials company reported $1.96 earnings per share for the quarter, topping the consensus estimate of $0.71 by $1.25.
+Verso had a positive return on equity of 1.84% and a negative net margin of 8.39%.
+The firm had revenue of $339.00 million for the quarter, compared to the consensus estimate of $340.70 million.

+A number of institutional investors and hedge funds have recently added to or reduced their stakes in VRS.
+Kennedy Capital Management Inc. increased its holdings in Verso by 27.8% during the 2nd quarter.
+Kennedy Capital Management Inc. now owns 561,301 shares of the basic materials company’s stock worth $9,935,000 after purchasing an additional 122,031 shares during the period.
+Renaissance Technologies LLC increased its holdings in shares of Verso by 563.0% in the 2nd quarter.
+Renaissance Technologies LLC now owns 127,300 shares of the basic materials company’s stock valued at $2,253,000 after acquiring an additional 108,100 shares during the period.
+Marshall Wace LLP purchased a new position in shares of Verso in the 3rd quarter valued at $2,156,000.
+Grantham Mayo Van Otterloo & Co.
+LLC increased its holdings in shares of Verso by 21.0% in the 2nd quarter.
+Grantham Mayo Van Otterloo & Co.
+LLC now owns 534,293 shares of the basic materials company’s stock valued at $9,457,000 after acquiring an additional 92,705 shares during the period.
+Finally, Charles Schwab Investment Management Inc. increased its holdings in shares of Verso by 10.1% in the 2nd quarter.
+Charles Schwab Investment Management Inc. now owns 780,576 shares of the basic materials company’s stock valued at $13,817,000 after acquiring an additional 71,448 shares during the period.
+Institutional investors own 87.27% of the company’s stock.

-The firm also recently announced a quarterly dividend, which was paid on Wednesday, December 29th.
+The company also recently disclosed a quarterly dividend, which was paid on Wednesday, December 29th.
 Shareholders of record on Friday, December 17th were issued a dividend of $0.10 per share.
 The ex-dividend date was Thursday, December 16th.
-This represents a $0.40 dividend on an annualized basis and a yield of 1.50%.
-Verso’s dividend payout ratio is currently -13.56%.
+This represents a $0.40 annualized dividend and a yield of 1.51%.
+Verso’s payout ratio is currently -13.56%.

-A number of hedge funds have recently made changes to their positions in the business.
-Russell Investments Group Ltd. increased its holdings in Verso by 42.8% during the fourth quarter.
-Russell Investments Group Ltd. now owns 212,350 shares of the basic materials company’s stock valued at $5,736,000 after buying an additional 63,657 shares during the last quarter.
-Koshinski Asset Management Inc. purchased a new stake in Verso during the fourth quarter valued at approximately $50,000.
-BNP Paribas Arbitrage SA increased its holdings in Verso by 130.9% during the third quarter.
-BNP Paribas Arbitrage SA now owns 7,362 shares of the basic materials company’s stock valued at $153,000 after buying an additional 4,174 shares during the last quarter.
-Jane Street Group LLC purchased a new stake in Verso during the third quarter valued at approximately $204,000.
-Finally, Squarepoint Ops LLC purchased a new stake in Verso during the third quarter valued at approximately $243,000.
-87.27% of the stock is owned by institutional investors and hedge funds.

 Verso Corp. engages in the production and supply of coated paper and products.
 The firm operates through the following segments: Paper and Pulp business.
 It offers paper products ranging from web, coated, digital, specialty and book and uncoated.
 The company was founded on August 1, 2006 and is headquartered in Miamisburg, OH.